 Meditation has always been a form of retreat for a lot of people.
 Over the years, people have experienced the incredible benefits of meditation to their physical and mental well-being.
-Hence, this practice has been adapted by several individuals into their daily routine and lifestyle.
+Hence, several individuals have adopted this practice into their daily routines and lifestyle.

-This practice is known to quiet the mind, thereby leading to numerous advantages to your life.
+This practice is known to quiet the mind, leading to numerous advantages in your life.
 If you have not yet tried this before, now is the best time to look into it and its possible effects on your life.
 If you are wondering if meditation is best done at night, we have the answers for you.
-Here is a couple of useful information about it.

 When Is the Best Time to Meditate?

-People have attested to the benefits of mindful relaxation before going to bed, however, this practice can be done at other times, too.
+People have attested to the benefits of mindful relaxation before going to bed; however, this practice can also be done at other times.
 Here are a few situations that are best resolved by meditation.

 Meditation in the Morning

 It is always a good time to do meditation right after waking up.
-The reason why a lot of people practice this in the morning is that they can instantly stay and maintain the calmness of their mind.
+Many people practice this in the morning because they can instantly stay and maintain the calmness of their minds.
 This is a great practice to start the day right while aligning and organizing your thoughts and intents for the whole day.

-This can be done through simple breathing exercises ranging at a minimum of five minutes right after getting out of bed or longer.
+This can be done through simple breathing exercises ranging from five minutes right after getting out of bed or longer.
 With a clear mind, you will be more effective in focusing on the things that will make your day productive and smoother.

 Meditation Before Bedtime

-A lot of people incorporate the habit of meditation before sleeping for a variety of reasons.
-Those who often experience a rough and chaotic day may sometimes find it hard to drift off.
-This also applies to those who are suffering from sleeping disorders and conditions like insomnia.
+Many people incorporate the habit of meditation before sleeping for a variety of reasons.
+Those who often experience a rough and chaotic day may find it hard to drift off.
+This also applies to those suffering from sleeping disorders and conditions like insomnia.

-It has been tested and proven that meditation enables the person to have better sleep quality at night.
+It has been tested and proven that meditation enables a person to have better sleep quality.
 This happens when the body starts to calm and relax, allowing you to let go and ease into slumber.
 Needless to say, meditation is effective in helping a person fall asleep easier.

 Meditation When Stressed

-So far, meditation is one of the best practices that can be done to combat high levels of stress, anxiety, as well as elevated blood pressure associated with emotional turmoil.
+So far, meditation is one of the best practices that can be done to combat high levels of stress, anxiety, and elevated blood pressure associated with emotional turmoil.
 This paves the way to a clearer and calmer state of mind.
-It also facilitates better decision-making strategies especially in circumstances under extreme pressure and tension.
+It also facilitates better decision-making strategies, especially under extreme stress and tension.

 What Kind of Meditation Can You Do Before Going to Bed?

-The answer to your question is a giant “yes”.
+The answer to your question is a giant “yes.”
 You can definitely meditate before bed.
-In fact, this gives you better night’s rest and its benefits ripples throughout the day.
+In fact, this gives you a better night’s rest, and its benefits ripples throughout the day.
 Here are some meditation techniques that you can try at night.

 Guided meditation is the practice of having another person talk you into the meditation process.
 You may be asked to close your eyes and do breathing exercises while concentrating on the person’s voice.
 You will have to picture what that person is saying and feel as if you are in the setting being narrated.
 From there, you can be in a meditative state in no time.